mypiaware/virtual-radar-server-installation/README.md

   * Aircraft silhouettes (downloaded to the `Silhouettes` directory)
   * Aircraft pictures (downloaded to the `Pictures` directory)
   * A sample database (downloaded to the `Databases/Database` directory)

+## Fix libpng warnings

+The stable version of VRS (ver 2.4.4) can produce "libpng warning" messages at the command line.
+The problem resides with two image files used to display a generic airplane marker on the VRS webpage.
+This script may automatically fix the issue by downloading and installing two image files that have been corrected to the `CustomWebFiles` directory.
+The Custom Content Plugin will then utilize these two corrected image files.
+It is recommended to apply this fix as there is no known reason why this fix should not be applied.

 ## Server Port Number